Cotton Hollow Preserve

 83 acres in Glastonbury, CT

-Sign the petition to preserve the Cotton Hollow mill ruins: SAVE THE COTTON HOLLOW MILL
+Sign the petition to save the Cotton Hollow Mill Ruins

 Peter Marteka – Glastonbury Aims to Preserve Storied History of Cotton Hollow (2015)

 Waterfalls of New England – Cotton Hollow Cascades